catflydotio/fly-post-preview/post3.md

 text or button I was interacting with simply vanish.

 Route changes and state announcements can both mess with focus if you don't take steps to prevent it.
 Don't even talk to me about modals.
-(Actually, we'll get into the complexity of modals next time.
+(Actually, we're going to talk about tricksy modals next time.
 Spoiler: those aren't even easily interactive unless focus is intentionally moved into them.)

 ## Where to?
 (Routing)

 Let's turn our attention to how this plays out in LiveBeats.
 LiveBeats is a Phoenix LiveView app, using WebSockets for client-server communication.
-Since we don't have a standard to tell us how to get this to work with a screen reader, we're free to choose a "standard" pattern that suits us.
+Since we don't have a standard to tell us how to get routing to work with a screen reader, we're free to choose a "standard" pattern that suits us.
 And we should.

 If we've transitioned to a new page, we've almost certainly swapped out a huge